 E: Do you think armies should be committed to keeping people informed?

 A: I don't think that can be done.
-If you could wave a magic wand and say, "We're going to stop the development of technology," there probably would be in this.
+If you could wave a magic wand and say, “We're going to stop the development of technology,” there would probably be benefits to that.
 But I don't think that can be done today…